asurt-fsai/fs-system/perception/smoreo/README.md

 ### Subscribe to the output topic
 The pipeline publishes the results to the `/perception/smoreo/detected_cones_lm`    topic.
 Subscribe to this topic to get the results.
 *To visualize the landmark array on rviz, use can use our MarkerViz package that parse landmarks to makers that can be easily visualized in rviz.*

-## License
-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.